cowwoc/jace/readme.txt

 - AutoProxy and GenerateCppProxies now allow you to specify the method accessibility to expose.
 - Fixed crashes that occurred because some internal methods were catching JNIException instead of std::exception.
 - OptionList::Verbose is now more consistent with other options, only accepting a single option at a time.
-- Fixed UnsatisfiedLinkError caused by PeerGenerator generating the wrong signature for jaceDestroyInstance()
+- Fixed UnsatisfiedLinkError caused by PeerGenerator generating the wrong signature for jaceDestroyInstance().
+- It is now possible to convert between java::lang::String and std::wstring.
+- Renamed library directories to from win32 and x64 to i386 and amd64 respectively.
+- Added jace::helper::toString(T) and jace::helper::toWString(T) to convert any type to a std::string or
+  std::wstring respectively.

 Compatibility breakers: